zeidanbm/Photoshop-NFT-Art-Generator/README.md

 3. Download and install Docker
 4. Download and install MongoDB Compass

-## Generating your Collection
+## Generating your Collection without conditions
 Generate collection inside photoshop using the generate.js script

+## Generating your Collection with conditions
+Generate collection inside photoshop using the generate-with-conditions.js script

 ## Using Conditions
-Create a new file `conditions.json` and copy content from `conditions.example` `npm run conditions-apply`
+Create a new file `conditions.json` and copy content from `conditions.example`

-## Update Metadata
-Run the update_metadata.js script inside photoshop to update your metadata url

 ## DNA Check
 To check for duplicate NFTs and remove them